The Proposal (2022 film)

 The Proposal is a 2022 Indian Malayalam-language musical and romantic comedy film written and directed by Joe Joseph, and produced by Silver Cloud Pictures.
-The film was released on 27 May 2022 as an OTT/Online Streaming on Saina Play.
+The film was released on 27 May 2022 as an OTT/Online Streaming film on Saina Play.
 The story, set in Australia, revolves around a student visa holder Davis Mizpah (Joe Joseph) and his friend Archith Kumar Chandran Cherupalassery (Anumodh Paul).
 Davis happens to meet Sandra (Amara Raja) through a matrimonial website which leads to a turn in his life.

 Plot

 Davis arrives in Canberra, Australia as a student visa holder, one year after his friend Archith Kumar.
 During the course of his student visa, he intentionally falls in love with Anjana to get a permanent resident visa in Australia.
 In early 2020, Anjana goes to her home in Kerala and gets stuck there due to pandemic.
 Knowing that she is not coming back to Australia, Davis, along with Archith attempts for an unusual smuggling in hopes to attain a lump sum amount of money before they leave Australia.
 When that plan hilariously fails, Mathews and Reena who see Davis and Archith as their own younger brothers, advice Davis to lead a happy and normal life by getting married.
 Davis ventures to matrimonial website with a demand - "no dowry asked but sponsor me with a permanent visa in Australia".
 When Davis meets Sandra, who is a very free-spirit independent woman with a dreadful-turned-strong background, his life takes a turn.